jaredpalmer/formik/README.md

 export default class FormikReactNativeTextInput extends React.Component<FormikReactNativeTextInputProps, {}> {
     handleChange = (value: string) => {
-       // remember that onChangeText will be Formik's handleChangeValue this.props.onChangeText(this.props.name, value)
+       // remember that onChangeText will be Formik's setFieldValue this.props.onChangeText(this.props.name, value)
     }